up to the Lexington SCRABBLE® Club

 Players who are new to the club and tournament scene are granted free challenges (with no loss of turn) and no overtime penalties for their first few sessions at this club.
 A player may decline these potential aids.

 A laptop computer is usually used at the club to rule on challenges.
-There are typically two active windows on the computer - the Challenge program and ANA, an anagramming program.
-When you want to get a ruling on a challenge, first be sure you have the attention of the Challenge program.
+The WHAT program by Mike Wolfberg is used for both challenges and for looking up words which were considered.
+When you want to get a ruling on a challenge, first be sure you have blue challenge screen active.
 Then type all the words being challenged in one play on one line separated by spaces.
-A ruling will come back instanteously.
-The challenged words will be repeated, and the ruling is colored blue when the play is acceptable ruling and red when the play is unacceptable.
+Type the TAB key to get a ruling.
+The ruling is colored blue when the play is acceptable ruling and red when the play is unacceptable.
 Then, after a delay of five seconds, the screen advances a few lines so that ruling will not be visible to others.
-If you missed it and want to see the ruling again, click once on the up-arrow at the top of the scroll bar at the right side of the window.